fsprojects/fantomas/docs/Documentation.md

 *starting version 3.3*

-Verify is a single file or folder was formatted correctly.
+Verify that a single file or folder was formatted correctly.

 > dotnet fantomas --check Source.fs

 This will verify if the file `Source.fs` still needs formatting.
 If it does, the process will return exit code 99.
-In case the file does not require any formatting, exit code 0 is returned.
+In the case that the file does not require any formatting, exit code 0 is returned.
 Unexpected errors will return exit code 1.

 This scenario is meant to be executed in a continuous integration environment, to enforce that the newly added code was formatted correctly.